Yoav666s/dnd-wiki/collections/_monsters/basic-rules/specter.md

 proficiency_bonus: "+2"
 traits: |
   **Incorporeal Movement.** The specter can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.

   **Sunlight Sensitivity.** While in sunlight, the specter has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 actions: |
   **Life Drain.** Melee Spell Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 10 (3d6) necrotic damage.
 The target must succeed on a DC 10 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the creature finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.
-legendary_actions: ""
 excerpt: "Medium Undead, Chaotic Evil"
 source: "Basic Rules"
 ---